cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/simplifiedlikelihood.md

 python test/simplifiedLikelihoods/convertSLRootToPython.py -O mymodel.py -s SLinput.root:shapes_prefit/total_signal  -b SLinput.root:shapes_prefit/total_M2 d -d SLinput.root:shapes_prefit/total_data -c SLinput.root:shapes_prefit/total_M2
 ```

 The output will be a python file with the right format for the SL tool.
 You can mix different ROOT files for these inputs.
-Note that the `SLtools` package also has some tools to covert `.yaml`-based inputs into the python config for you.
+Note that the `SLtools` package also has some tools to convert `.yaml`-based inputs into the python config for you.

 ### Run a likelihood scan with the SL